 Leading national engineering specialist, SES Engineering Services’ (SES), reputation as an innovative MEP services provider continues to grow as the contractor announces a further contract win in the student accommodation sector.

-Working on behalf of main contractor and part investor, GRAHAM, SES has been appointed to provide a full range of MEP design and installation services, from RIBA Stage 3, on 730 student bedrooms at the University of York’s £130 Heslington East campus.
+Working on behalf of main contractor and part investor, GRAHAM, SES has been appointed to provide a full range of MEP design and installation services, from RIBA Stage 3, on 730 student bedrooms at the University of York’s £130 million Heslington East campus.

 This accommodation, which is currently under construction is located on the North side of the campus and forms part of the wider investment the university is making across the whole campus to increase its volume of student accommodation.
 In addition to the bedrooms, there will be a central hub providing reception facilities and communal spaces.